caguthrie/zshrc-cguthrie-theme/README.md

 This is a theme I created for zsh.
-Inspirations were the crunch zsh theme.
+Inspirations was the crunch zsh theme.